 There are a number of health problems and poultry diseases that you may encounter at one time or another.
-This section of the site contains articles and information about many of the most common problems.
+This section contains articles and information about many of the most common problems.
 It is divided into sub-categories to help you find the information easily.

 Examine your bird, then check their symptoms here to get an ideas of what could be wrong with them.

 Please remember this advice should not replace the advice of a qualified vet – Whilst we have experience in keeping chickens, waterfowl and a few other types of poultry, we are not vets!

 Worth a mention are “Diseases of Free Range Poultry“ by Victoria Roberts and “The Chicken Health Handbook” by Gail Damerow, both very good books covering just about all diseases and disorders in a non technical way.
 Victoria Roberts’ book in particular is an excellent read with information aimed at UK enthusiasts.

 Articles and information about respiratory problems in poultry.